-[(10) Operation of [] must release the [] fire extinguishing system after a [] second time delay.]
+[(10) Operation of [] must release the [] fire extinguishin system after a [] second time delay.] ıg [(11) Operation of a sprinkler waterflow switch serving an elevator machinery room or elevator shaft must operate shunt trip circuit breaker(s) to shut down power to the elevators in accordance with ASME A17.1/CSA B44.]
+L [(12) Operation of an interface that operates vibrating pagers worn bearing-impaired occupants.] У k.
+A supervisory signal must automatically initiate the following functions: (1) Visual indication of the device operated on the FMCU, [Video Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.] r [(2) Record the event on the system printer.]
+(3) Transmission of a supervisory signal to [the fire department][a remote supervising station].
+(4) Operation of a duct smoke detector must shut down the appropriate air handler in accordance with NFPA 90A in addition to other requirements of this paragraph and as allowed by NFPA 72. : 1.
+A trouble condition must automatically initiate the following functions: (1) Visual indication of the device operated on the FMCU, [Video Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.] r [(2) Record the event on the system printer.]

-- [(11) Operation of a sprinkler waterflow switch serving an elevator machinery room or elevator shaft must operate shunt trip circuit breaker(s) to shut down power to the elevators in accordance with ASME A17.1/CSA B44.] - [(12) Operation of an interface that operates vibrating pagers worn by hearing-impaired occupants.] - k.
-A supervisory signal must automatically initiate the following functions: - (1) Visual indication of the device operated on the FACU, [Video Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.] - [(2) Record the event on the system printer.] - (3) Transmission of a supervisory signal to [the fire department][a remote supervising station]. - (4) Operation of a duct smoke detector must shut down the appropriate air handler in accordance with NFPA 90A in addition to other requirements of this paragraph and as allowed by NFPA 72. - 1.
-A trouble condition must automatically initiate the following functions:
+- (3) Transmission of a trouble signal to [the fire department][a remote supervising station]. - [m.
+Activation of a carbon monoxide alarm initiating device must automatically initiate the following functions: - (1) Visual indication of the device operated on the FMCU,[LCD, LED Display unit (VDU),][and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor and room number, device address, and device type.] - (2) Transmission of a carbon monoxide alarm signal to [the fire department][a remote supervising station]. - (3) Activation of all strobes and the audible carbon monoxide message throughout the building.]

-- (1) Visual indication of the device operated on the FACU, [Video Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.] - [(2) Record the event on the system printer.] - (3) Transmission of a trouble signal to [the fire department][a remote supervising station]. - [m.
-Activation of a carbon monoxide alarm initiating device must automatically initiate the following functions: - (1) Visual indication of the device operated on the ,[LCD, LED Display unit (VDU),][and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor and room number, device address, and device type.] - (2) Transmission of a carbon monoxide alarm signal to [the fire department][a remote supervising station]. - (3) Activation of all strobes and the carbon monoxide alarm signal throughout the building.] - n.
-System control equipment must be programmed to provide a 60-minute to 180-minute delay in transmission of trouble signals resulting from primary power failure.
+- n.
+System control equipment must be programmed to provide a 60-minute to 180-minute delay in transmission of trouble signals resulting from primary power failure. - [o.
+Activation of a LOC pushbutton must activate the audible and visual alarms in the facility.
+The audible message must be the one associated with the pushbutton activated.]